mustafaakben/promptEngineering/Readme2.md

 Paragraph 2:
 - Describes the interactive influence of status (in)congruence and supervisor competence on perceptions of promotion system fairness.
 - Explains that high supervisor competence supports meritocracy and is likely to lead subordinates to view the promotion system as fair, regardless of status (in)congruence.
-- Contrasts this with the situation where the supervisor is seen as less competent, leading to a psychological predicament for subordinates who seek positive information about the system to rationalize the status quo.
+- Contrast this with the situation where the supervisor is seen as less competent, leading to a psychological predicament for subordinates who seek positive information about the system to rationalize the status quo.
 - Argues that subordinates may use status markers to justify a less competent supervisor's position in the hierarchy and perceive the promotion system as more fair, or at least less unfair.

 Paragraph 3: